Dr Catherine Tackley

 ‘Rethinking Jazz and Rhapsody in Blue’ presented at Rhythm Changes II: Rethinking Jazz Cultures, University of Salford, April 2013.

-Catherine is currently is module team chair and author of several units for A224 ‘Inside Music’ and is currently writing units on performance, audiences and recording for the Department’s new level 3 module and on jazz research for the new MA in Music.
-In her role as Director of Research she oversees the progress of the Department's MPhil and PhD students.
+Catherine was module team chair and author of several units for A224 ‘Inside Music’.
+She is currently writing units on performance, audiences and recording for the Department’s new level 3 module and on jazz research for the new MA in Music.
 She is the supervisor of PhD students in the areas of music history, performance practice and jazz and improvised music and welcomes enquiries from prospective doctoral students with interests in these areas.

 Impact and engagement